-These findings and other new data from the National Poll on Healthy Aging, suggest that older adults and their loved ones and health care providers should take time to focus on , and planning for how they will cope and communicate in an emergency.
+These findings and other new data from the National Poll on Healthy Aging, suggest that older adults and their loved ones and health care providers should take time to focus on key steps recommended by emergency preparedness professionals , and planning for how they will cope and communicate in an emergency.

 The poll, carried out by the U-M Institute for Healthcare Policy and Innovation with support from AARP and Michigan Medicine, U-M’s academic medical center, asked a national sample of more than 2,200 adults aged 50 to 80 questions about their readiness for several kinds of emergency situations.
 The timing of this report was planned to coincide with National Preparedness Month, which takes place in September.

 Three-quarters of those polled said they had experienced at least one major emergency in their life.